GModal/oLvgui/oLvDemos.md

   * Deselecting closes the port

 Uses 'oLvoscT', the threaded OSC server (LÖVE only) which is much more reliable for receiving OSC data packets.

+### panelXY

+An OSC control surface that demonstrates a panel XY (2D control) element.
+Also showcases flipping the UI vertically.

+  * Sends OSC data to Carla plugin host

 ## themesV1